timkartar/DeepPBS/README.md

 Then it will make predictions using the DeepPBS ensemble and put the predictions in `output` directory (in `run/process`)

-## Compute and Visualize perturbation based heavy atominterpretability
+## Compute and Visualize perturbation based heavy atom interpretability
 1. `cd run/process`
 2. `./vis_interpret.sh <pdb_name_without .pdb>`, for example `./vis_interpret.sh 5x6g`